myriadrf/A2300/hdl/containers/2ChRx_Readme .txt

 ********************************************************************************************************************
 VERSION NOTES:

+** Ver 1, rev. 18 (h0112 - 7/11/15)
+1)  Fixed synchronization problem in CIC Decimators, by changing the logic to update the rate register, which causes the internal counter to reset.
+2)  Moved temporarily moved the rf1_rxclk and rf2_rxclk generation into main module.
+Need to move this back to the IF, once further testing on synchronization control of the 64 MHz interface.

 ** Ver 1, rev. 17 (h0111 - 7/11/14)
 1)  Added rising edge detection on lime IF aclr (Master Control Bit 4, ClearRf0Rf1) to tighten